dyno-might/dyno-might.github.io/_posts/2022-09-23-conspiracy-monty-hall.md

 &nbsp;&nbsp;&nbsp;&nbsp;≥ ½.
 </div>

 Thus it is optimal for the player to always switch.
-But if you always switch, then it's you get the car <span class="eeq">⅔</span> of the time regardless of what Monty does.
+But if you always switch, then you get the car <span class="eeq">⅔</span> of the time regardless of what Monty does.
 So you can't do better than <span class="eeq">⅔</span>.

 **Why you might not like this argument:** Maybe this feels too "Bayesian" for you?
 (Personally, I like this argument a lot.)